jdavcs/ic4f-api/data/posts/2012-10-29-how-this-blog-started.md

 At first this blog was anonymous.
 It lived at www.professorsprout.me – an address which captured my attachment to biology and, yes, the Harry Potter books.
 Eventually I decided to move it to this new website that has a more formal name.
-But I’m keeping my first post unchanged – with all its Harry Potter references – for the sake of a little bit of magic.<!--more-->
+But I’m keeping my first post unchanged – with all its Harry Potter references – for the sake of a little bit of magic.

 ## Original Post